 Slurry Yield

 The yield is the volume of cement mixture created per sack of initial cement.
-The yield can vary significantly depending upon the additives.
-As illustration slurry yields can be as little as 0.90 ft3 per sack for densified cement to 4.70 ft3 per sack for a pozzolan, cement, and bentonite mix.
-Table 3 shows the yields for various API cement when the normal mix water is used.
+The yield can vary significantly depending on the additives.
+As an illustration, slurry yields can be as little as 0.90 ft3 per sack for densified cement to 4.70 ft3 per sack for a pozzolan, cement, and bentonite mix.
+Table 3 shows the yields for various API cements when the normal mix water is used.

 Fluid Loss Of Cement

 This oil well cement property (API fluid loss) test is conducted at 100 psi differential through a 325 mesh screen.
 The fluid loss for Class A neat cement will exceed 1,000 ml.
 The API well simulation test is run at various elevated temperatures and a pressure differential of 1,000 psi through a 325 mesh screen.
 The testing procedures can be found in API Spec 10.
-Whenever fluid loss tests are reported, the temperature and differential pressure should be included.
+The temperature and differential pressure should be included whenever fluid loss tests are reported.

 Usually, bentonite or high molecular weight polymers are added to the cement to reduce the fluid loss property.
-But the fluid loss additives are temperature dependent and will lose some effectiveness at higher temperatures like some polymers which will even break down at high temperatures.
+However, the fluid loss additives are temperature dependent and will lose some effectiveness at higher temperatures, like some polymers, which will even break down at high temperatures.

-Reported optimum values for fluid loss varies considerably using the API well simulation test at the bottom hole circulating temperature.
+Reported optimum values for fluid loss vary considerably using the API well simulation test at the bottom hole circulating temperature.
 For a typical casing job, recommended fluid loss values range from a maximum of 100 ml to no control.
 The recommended API fluid loss ranges from 50 to 250 ml for liners and 50 to 200 ml for squeeze cementing.
-The literature also recommends that the fluid loss be kept below 150 ml when annular gas flow is a problem.
+The literature also recommends keeping fluid loss below 150 ml when annular gas flow is problematic.
 For most applications, a fluid loss of 200 ml is adequate.

 Free Water